VittorioAccomazzi/LeafSize/README.md

 For the optimal result please acquire the images as follow:
 -	Uniform illumination across the image
 -	Constant white background on the images.
--	Make sure that the leaves are not touching each other.
+-	The leaves are not touching each other. if this happen they are considered a single leaf.

 <p align="center">
     <img src="src/assets/SampleImage.jpg" width="256" />